A7med23/obsidian-sync/Writing/Quotes.md

 ### foundation
 “You cant play chess with someone who’s willing to set the board on fure”

 “We have to try.
-That’s all there is in a crisis, trying”
+That’s all there is in a crisis, trying” -sal

+“History is not facts, it’s narrative one carefully curated and shaped.
+Under the pen strokes if the right scribe, a villain becomes a hero, a lie becomes the truth” -gaal